What is ‘Nose Cancer’?

 How do we diagnose NPC?

-Patients with suspicious symptoms, for example, bloody nose discharge, OME, neck swelling will have to undergo an examination of the nasopharynx using special scopes for visualization.
+Patients with suspicious symptoms, for example, neck lump, neck swelling, bloody nose discharge, Otitis Media Effusiom, neck swelling will have to undergo an examination of the nasopharynx using special scopes for visualization.

 After detecting the presence of NPC, the next thing to do is to stage it.

 Staging is a process where the extent of the cancer is determined.
-The purpose is to ascertain whether the caner is localized to the nasopharynx, or has spread and metastasized to other parts of the body.
+The purpose is to ascertain whether the cancer is localized at the nasopharynx, or has spread and metastasized to other parts of the body.
 It will help the doctors decide on the appropriate treatment strategy.
 It also enables the doctors to estimate the likely chances of curing the disease.

 Stage takes into consideration three parameters, namely, the size of the local tumor (T stage), the degree of cancer spread to the neck (N stage), and the presence of spread and metastasis to other parts of the body (M stage).
 This culminates in the determination of a combined TNM stage.

 A CT scan is used to appraise the extent of the local tumor, and neck.
 Assessment of spread to the other parts of the body is directed at the three most common systems – the lungs, liver and bone (especially the vertebral column).
-Relevant investigations performed include a chest X-ray, an ultrasound of the liver, and a bone scan.
+Relevant investigations performed include a positron emission tomography scan (pet scan).

 What types of treatment are available?

 NPCs are described as radiosensitive as they respond very well to radiotherapy.
-It is not surprising for even large tumors of the neck and nasopharynx to ‘melt’ and disappear with a course of high dose radiotherapy.
+It is not surprising that large tumors of the neck and nasopharynx can ‘melt’ and disappear with a course of high dose radiotherapy.
 Each course of radiotherapy with curative intent consists of daily exposures to 200 units of radiotherapy, five times a day, for six weeks.
-The total dose of radiotherapy adds up to about 6000 units.
+The total dose of radiotherapy adds up to about 6,000 units.
 Tumors which are confined to the nasopharynx and neck, and which have not gone to other parts of the body may be treated with only radiotherapy to the head and neck area.

 Occasionally, large tumors of the neck need preliminary treatment with chemotherapy to shrink it down in size.
 This will allow the subsequent use of radiotherapy a better chance to effect a cure.
 Tumors which have spread out of the head and neck to involve other sites such as the lungs, liver and bones will require chemotherapy as radiotherapy does not cover these areas.